-In this new programme for September 2018 you will gain specialist knowledge in both Mathematics and in Economics which are both very desirable subjects to employers.
-The mathematics element of the programme will be tailored to draw upon the Computing Department’s strength in Data Analysis and will concentrate on the branches of Mathematics most applicable in an Economics context.
+In this new programme for September 2018 you will gain specialist knowledge in both Mathematics and Economics which are both very desirable subjects to employers.
+The mathematics element of the programme will be tailored to draw upon the Computing Department’s strength in Data Analysis and will concentrate on the branches of mathematics most applicable in an economics context.

 Students on this programme will also learn data-rich programming.
 This is just one of the ways that this is a particularly hands-on, practical programme.
 Goldsmiths Computing Department is internationally known for its creative approach to computation and to data analysis and visualisation.
 In this programme, students will learn to create systems with the potential to solve real-world economic problems.

 Graduates will have a good foundation in modern economics and a strong background in data literacy.
-They will be equipped to begin in great variety of environments, such as accountancy firms, banking, government agencies, consultancy firms, beginning many possible types of career such as accountancy, actuarial studies, data analytics and financial planning.
+They will be equipped to begin in great variety of environments, such as accountancy firms, banking, government agencies, consultancy firms, and have many possible careers in fields such as accountancy, actuarial studies, data analytics and financial planning.

 The programme is made up of a combination of modules in pure mathematics, economics, statistical analysis, and applied programming.